MicrosoftDocs/sql-docs/docs/t-sql/queries/predict-transact-sql.md

 > [!IMPORTANT]
 > The `RUNTIME = ONNX` argument is only available in [Azure SQL Managed Instance](/azure/azure-sql/managed-instance/machine-learning-services-overview) and [Azure SQL Edge](/azure/sql-database-edge/onnx-overview).

 Indicates the machine learning engine used for model execution.
-The Runtime parameter value is always `ONNX`.
+The `RUNTIME` parameter value is always `ONNX`.

 **WITH ( <result_set_definition> )**